entrision/reports/README.md

   get '/reports/sample' => 'reports#show', report: 'sample', viewer: 'single', as: 'reports_sample'
 ```

 The default views are based on bootstrap.
+But can be overridden.

 ## Development